CosmWasm/cw-plus/PATTERNS.md

 There are two types of event subscriptions.
 Both require that the contract emitting the events supports this explicitly.
 They are "hooks" and "listeners".
-The main difference is that hooks are executed synchronously in the same context as the contract (and can abort the original call on error), while listeners are executed asynchronously in their own context, only *after the original state change has been committed*.
+The main difference is that hooks are executed synchronously and atomic in the same context as the contract (and can abort the original call on error), while listeners are executed asynchronously in their own context, only *after the original state change has been committed*.